-Karl joined Selective Asia in 2008 having worked in tailor-made travel for over 8 years.
+Karl joined Selective Asia in 2009 having worked in tailor-made travel for over 8 years.
 He lives in Brighton with his wife and their two sons.

-"For me Asia is about the warmth of the people, the stunning and diverse scenery and of course the food”
+"For me, Asia is about the warmth of the people, the stunning and diverse scenery and, of course, the food.”

 Malaysia, Borneo, Laos, Indonesia, Vietnam, Cambodia, Thailand & Sri Lanka

 Japan, Hong Kong, India, Nepal and Singapore.

 ‘Nathaniel’s Nutmeg’ by Giles Milton which tells the extraordinary story of nutmeg, the spice trade and the birth of the Spice Islands in the 1600s.